chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-bitbucket-identity.md

 ### `sample.tf`

-`sample.tf` will create a couple of structures that will help us test out the identity in a workflow.
+`sample.tf` will create a couple of structures that will help us test out the identity with a Bitbucket a workflow.

 This Terraform configuration consists of two main parts.
 The first part of the file will contain the following lines.